ricnogfer/pypsatopo/README.md

 Description
 -----------
 PyPSATopo is a tool which allows generating the topographical representation of any arbitrary PyPSA-based network (thanks to the DOT language).
-Besides easing understand of a network by providing its graphical illustration, the tool helps debugging a network faster given that broken links and missing buses are shown in (slightly) different shapes and colors.
+Besides easing understand of a network by providing its graphical illustration, the tool helps debugging it given that broken links and missing buses are shown in (slightly) different shapes and colors.
 To get a quick overview of the capabilities of PyPSATopo, simply launch it in a terminal as follows:

     python pypsatopo.py